1. Purpose of policy

 4.4 Recording and storage of information

 CCTV images recorded at USC are stored digitally.
 All recorded material will be treated as confidential and unless required for evidence, will be kept in accordance with the Information Management Framework - Governing Policy.

 Access to the CCTV System and to the captured images will be restricted to authorised staff involved in monitoring or investigation.
 Images taken from the CCTV system will be fully documented in a register and securely stored.

 4.5 Liaison with Queensland Police Service

 Images may be released to the Queensland Police Service or other law enforcement agencies in compliance with the Information Privacy Act 2009 (Qld).
-All requests made by the Queensland Police Service or other law enforcement agencies should be referred to the SafeUSC Manager, Asset Management Services who will advise the University RTI and Privacy Officer of the request.
+All requests made by the Queensland Police Service or other law enforcement agencies should be referred to the SafeUSC Manager, Facilities Management who will advise the University RTI and Privacy Officer of the request.

 The University manages all complaints in accordance with ‘compliments, complaints, feedback or grievances’ processes as available on the University website.
 These processes ensure staff, students and members of the public, a consistent and effective privacy, complaints, investigations and subsequent outcomes experience.

-The SafeUSC Manager, Asset Management Services (AMS) is responsible for the management of the University's CCTV system.
+The SafeUSC Manager, Facilities Management is responsible for the management of the University's CCTV system.
 This includes the maintenance and operation of the system as well as the protection of the privacy interests of individual members of the University community and the public from intrusive monitoring.

 The SafeUSC Manager will ensure that all SafeUSC Officers involved in the recording, observation and capture of images are informed, through training or through other means, of their responsibility to act in an ethical and lawful manner as per the relevant legislation and this policy.